sh1boot/sh1boot.github.io/_posts/2025-11-20-lego-card-shuffler.md

 the process gives each card a random 6-bit number and then sorts them by those numbers.

+A radix sort replays that same string of decisions but in reverse order.
+Reading those same index numbers from the other end.

-Unfortunately, assigning numbers this way allows the possibility that two cards could have the same number, and then their final order won't be changed from their initial order.
+But look out.
+Just assigning numbers this way allows the possibility that two cards could have the same number, and then their final order won't be changed from their initial order.
 More riffles adds more bits to the numbers, decreasing the chances of two numbers having the same number and being "stuck together" for the whole shuffle, but it's a coarse approximation of picking predictably unique numbers.

-An ideal shuffle chooses a unique index for every card, and then sorts by that value.
-Rather; an ideal shuffle chooses one of the 52! possible permutations and then puts the cards in that order, but that order can be described by numbering the cards according to where they land.
+An ideal shuffle chooses _unique indices_ for each card, and then sorts by that value.
+Moreover; an ideal shuffle chooses one of the 52! possible permutations and then puts the cards in that order, and that order can be described by numbering the cards according to where they land.
 A pair of cards could still come out in the same order as they went in, but only with a suitably low probability.